probil/vue-socket.io-extended/README.md

 })
 ```

-### Sending Events From Store
+#### Sending Events

-Events can be sent to the Socket.IO server from a Vuex mutation or action, by calling `this._vm.$socket.emit`.
+Events can be sent to the Socket.IO server by calling `this._vm.$socket.emit` from a Vuex mutation or action.
 Mutation or action names are not subject to the same naming requirements as above.
 Event data must be sent in string format.

 ```
   actions: {
     emitSocketEvent (data) {